enso-org/enso/doc/design/syntax/syntax.md

         inputs : List (Mutable (Graph a))
         value : a

--- THIS MAY BE WRONG, we need to have semantics how to assign mutable vars to mutable vars to crete mutual refs and also pure vars to create new refs n1 = Node [n2] 1 n2 = Node [n1] 2
+-- THIS MAY BE WRONG, we need to have semantics how to assign mutable vars to mutable vars to create mutual refs and also pure vars to create new refs n1 = Node [n2] 1 n2 = Node [n1] 2
 ```